LabinatorSolutions/boldchess-web-app/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. If you've added code, write clear, commented code and adhere to our coding conventions.
-3. Ensure your code lints (no compile errors).
+3. Run `bun run ci` before opening the pull request.
+It is the same gate CI runs: the deploy headers must be in sync, Biome must pass, and the test suite must be green.
+4. If your change touches the browser UI, also run `bun run smoke` — it loads the app in headless Chromium and fails on any console error.
-4. Issue your pull request to the `main` branch.
+5. Issue your pull request to the `main` branch.
-5. Provide a clear description of the changes in the pull request.
+6. Provide a clear description of the changes in the pull request.
 Include the purpose of the change and any relevant issues it addresses.

 ## Coding Standards